Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Answer: The circle with a triangle inside.

 Explanation: In all other figures, the inner shape is a circle.
 Only the last figure reverses this: the outer shape is a circle and the inner shape is a triangle.
-The defining property of the group is "circle on the inside" — and the odd one out breaks this rule.
+The defining property of the group is "circle on the inside", and the odd one out breaks it.

 Question 11 — Figure Series (Moderate)